-- Descriptor groups created by the Project Owner are available to all published users after the project is published.
+- Descriptor groups created by the Project Owner are available to all users with access to the project, after the project is published.

-- In the descriptor manager, descriptor groups display under the "Owned by project."
+- The descriptor manager displays descriptor groups under the "Owned by project."

-- In the project tree, descriptor groups display at the top of the tree above the divider line.
+- In the project tree, descriptor groups are displayed at the top above the divider line.

-- Creators and Explorer can create their own descriptor groups.
+- Creators and Explorers can create their own descriptor groups.

-- In the descriptor manager, descriptor groups display under the "Owned by me."
+- The descriptor manager displays descriptor groups under "Owned by me."

-- In the project tree, descriptor groups display at the top of the tree under the divider line.
+- In the project tree, descriptor groups are displayed at the top under the divider line.

 a.
 Create a new descriptor group

-You can create multiple groups and rename them as relevant.
-There are a couple of ways in which you can create a new descriptor group.
+You can create multiple descriptor groups allowing you to easily create customized analyses.
+There are a couple of ways to create a new descriptor group.